KCErb/cordwainer/tutorials/executables/gems.md

 ---
 layout: page
-title: 2.
-Gem Install
+title: Gem Install
+order: 2
 category: executables
-permalink: /gems/
+permalink: /executables/gems/
 ---

-In [the previous tutorial](http://kcerb.github.io/cordwainer/start/) we learned everything there was to know about the simplest Shoes program I could think of:
+In [the previous tutorial]({{ site.baseurl }}/executables/start/) we learned everything there was to know about the simplest Shoes program I could think of:

 ```ruby